Soojal1807/Soojal1807/README.md

 - 👋 Hi, I’m @Soojal Nag
-- 👀 I’m interested in GPU Computing.
+- 👀 I’m interested in GPU Computing and cloud Computing
-- 🌱 I’m currently learning C++ as my main language
+- 🌱 I’m currently learning Rust and C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 1. www.linkedin.com/in/soojal-nag-27b601246
                       2.2004soojal@gmail.com